jarirantala/humidor/README.md

 ### AWS cloud service

-A serverless solution to store the data from humidor and publish it on a website.
+A serverless solution to subscribe to the data from Pi, save it into a dynamodb table, and publish it on an S3 website.

 Services in use: IoT, Lambda, DynamoDB, S3